Wellbeing Trends 2022: key themes from our latest report

 Dental cover gives you financial help towards dental care and treatments.
 Read more about the benefits and treatment available with your health cash plan.

-This year’s Blue Monday looks set to be particularly difficult, but with the right tools leadership and HR teams can refocus their wellbeing plans to keep their workforce at its best.
+This year’s Blue Monday looks set to be particularly difficult, but with the right tools businesses can refocus their wellbeing plans.

 This short report explores a year of health and wellbeing in UK homes and workplaces, using search data, survey feedback and social media trends.